codebase-io/baroque/README.md

 # [The Baroque Data Transfer Format](https://baroquedt.io)

 > [!WARNING]
-> This is very early days and you should not use this spec. in production.
+> This is very early days and you should not use this spec in production.

+### About

+**Baroque** is a data interchange format, for the web platform, that focuses on taking advantage of rich data types present in today's high level programming languages.
+Starting from a well-defined base of standard types, serializers/parsers can progressively add support for more specific and rich types.
+Vendors are welcomed to implement their own types.

+### Proposal

+- UTF-8 as default encoding
+- 5 base data types, not nullable
+- rich data types, derived from base ones
+- support for tabulated formats
+- [space] character as separaror between names and values, or multiple values when tabulated
+- support for comments
+- backwards compatibility between versions
+- easy to extend, with vendor specific types

+## Base types (v0.1)

+ - *bool*: `1` or `0`
+ - *int*: -2<sup>10</sup> to 2<sup>10</sup>
+ - *string*: `"should be double-quoted"`
+ - *float*: floating point `0.9999` .
+Trimming allowed.
+ - *double*: fixed point `198.876`.
+Defaults to (6,2) if not specified.
+Trimming not allowed.

+### Derived types

+These types have own keywords, but are derived from the base ones.
+If the parser does not supports the type, it should convert to the one it derives from.

+ - `blob`: derived from string
+ - `date` and `datetime`: derived from string
+ - `enum`: derived from string
+ - `array`: derived from string
+ - `object`: derived from string

+### Composed/rich types

+Although for presentation pusposes we have used separate categories for this part, we can consider them derived types, however it's more clear that where these ones come from:

+ - `int(32)` and `int(64)`
+ - `string(email)`, `string(multiline)` or `string(uuid)`
+ - `datetime(ISO8601)` and `date('Y-m-d')`
+ - `enum(string)` or `enum(int(64))`
+ -

+## The exchange format

-> Suggestions are welcomed, as we are looking to draft an initial v0.1 parser and extend to rich types.
+Suggestions are welcomed, as we are looking to draft an initial v0.1 parser and extend to rich types.

-### Why (more soon)

 ### How